Semi-discrete unbalanced optimal transport and quantization: Introduction

 In \cref{sec:semiDiscreteUnbalanced} we extend these results to unbalanced transport, where $\mu$ and $\nu$ no longer need to have the same total mass, and the Wasserstein-$p$ metric is replaced by the unbalanced transport metric $W$ from \cref{def:UnbalancedTransport}.
 We prove that, also in the unbalanced case, the optimal partition is a type of generalized Laguerre diagram and it can be found by solving a concave maximization problem for a set of weights $w_1,\ldots,w_M$; see \cref{thm:UnbalancedTessellationDual,thm:UnbalancedOptimalityConditions}.
 This problem is natural from a modelling perspective, for example to describe a mismatch between the demand of a population $\mu$ and the supply of a resource $\nu$, and to model the prioritization of high-density regions at the expense of areas with a low population density.

-For unbalanced transport, there is no one, definitive transport cost.
-As as first application of our theory of semi-discrete unbalanced transport, in \cref{exm:modelComparison,ex:LengthScales}, we use it to compare different unbalanced transport models.
+For unbalanced transport, there is no one, definitive transport cost, but many models are conceivable.
+As a first application of our theory of semi-discrete unbalanced transport, in \cref{exm:modelComparison,ex:LengthScales}, we use it to compare different unbalanced transport models.
 As a second application, in \cref{sec:quantization}, we apply it to the quantization problem.